josegcpa/josegpca.github.io/_pages/cv.md

 # <ins>Service, collaboration and leadership</ins>
 * Co-founder of JEST, a junior enterprise focused on providing data science training and services (2016)
-* Co-director of programming and radio broadcaster in Radio Universidade de Coimbra, a student-ran radio dedicated to teaching radio broadcasting to the general community, where I helped coordinating the department that is responsible for the musical and entertainment content (2016-2017)
+* Co-director of programming and radio broadcaster in Radio Universidade de Coimbra, a student-ran radio dedicated to teaching radio broadcasting to the general community (2016-2017)
-* Stage director and manager of Palco RUC, an alternative music festival.
-In this role I contacted several tens of artists and coordinated their arrivals and departures, coordinated a team of chaperones that looked out for the performers, and planned/arranged whatever was required for each performance (2016)
+* Stage director, curator and manager of Palco RUC, an alternative music festival attended by hundreds-thousands of people each year.
+(2016)
-* Integrated several teams in student unions, where I helped reformulate the curriculum for the Biochemistry BSc. in the University of Coimbra as a student representative in several meetings with professors and degree coordinatores and organised activities in the context of ecological and civil service sensibilisation (2013-2015)
+* Active member in student unions.
+Helped reformulate the curriculum during my BSc. through meetings with students and professors.
+Organised activities in the context of ecological and civil service sensibilisation and participation (2013-2015)

 # <ins>Other skills</ins>
 * Science communication, with regular contributions to [RNA Mensageiro](https://mrnauc.wordpress.com/), an annual biochemistry student and alumni magazine
-* Musical producer and member of a musical production collective, Ciga239, focused on artists with links to Coimbra
+* Musical producer and part of Ciga239, an artistic collective from Coimbra
 * Raspberry pi tinkering

 # <ins>Language Skills</ins>